Shinmera/3d-vectors/README.md

 ## About 3d-vectors
-This is a simple library for 3D vectors.
+This is a library for vector math in 3D space.
 It contains most of the vector operations one would usually expect out of such a library and offers them both in non-modifying and modifying versions where applicable.
 It also tries to be efficient where plausible.
-Each vector is made up of a triplet of `float`s, which by default are `single-float`s, as they do not require value boxing on most modern systems and compilers.
+Each vector is made up of `float`s, which by default are `single-float`s, as they do not require value boxing on most modern systems and compilers.
+Despite the name of this library, 2D and 4D vectors are supported as well.

 ## How To
 Load it through ASDF or Quicklisp